-- a study of some examples of software errors - what are the causes ? what kind of properties do we want to verify ? - a panel of the main verification methods with a fundamental limitation: indecidability - many techniques allow to compute semantic properties - each comes with advantages and drawbacks - an introduction to the theory of ordered sets - order relations are pervasive in semantics and verification - fixpoints of operators are also very common
+- a study of some examples of software errors - what are the causes ? what kind of properties do we want to verify ? - a panel of the main verification methods with a fundamental limitation: indecidability - many techniques allow to compute semantic properties - each comes with advantages and drawbacks - an introduction to the theory of ordered sets (or, most likely, mostly a refresher...) - order relations are pervasive in semantics and verification - fixpoints of operators are also very common